 Probate is the process of managing the estate and assets of a deceased person.
 More formally, probate is an order by a court that an executor named in the deceased person's will is entitled to administer the estate.
 You must publish a public notice stating your intention to apply to administer an estate, 14 days before you file the application.

-From July 1, 2013, you need to be logged in to publish a probate notice.
+You need to be logged in to publish a probate notice.
 If you don't already have an Online Registry account, you will need to register.
 Read more about registering.

 The following notices must be published online: